NLP-CISUC/Dialog-State-Tracking-PT/README.md

 # Scripts

-In the 'Scripts' folder, there are two Models used for Dialogue State Tracking (DST) on Portuguese dialogues that have been translated/adapted.
+In the 'Scripts' folder, there are two Models used for applying Dialogue State Tracking (DST) on Portuguese dialogues that have been translated/adapted.

 This folder contains two subfolders named after the QA models used: 'QA-Model-BERT-base' and 'QA-Model-T5-base'.